KarkAngelo114/SimpliPy_ML/README.md

 installer.package_install('*') #This will install library/ies that SimpliPy_ML depends on
 ========================================

+## WHAT'S NEW??
+ - added a failsafe mechanism when exporting models.
+The exported model is in .keras file format which can be converted to other formats later on.
+The feature will ensure that the model will be save before any problem in exporting the model (ex: forgot to name the model, specify the format, etc.)

 ## FIXES
  - self update function not getting updates from github repo -> FIXED
  - incorrectly saving files to wrong directoy instead to the current working directory -> FIXED